helenastra/calculator/README.md

 # calculator
-Calculator created a part of the Odin Project.
+Calculator created as a part of the Odin Project.

 Live Link - https://helenastra.github.io/calculator/